keboliu/SONiC/extension-to-phsical-entity-mib.md

 As mentioned in Section 3, currently lack implementation of "entPhysicalContainedIn", and also there is no such kind of info stored in the related tables of state DB.

-To have this kind info available we need to extend the current platform API, can add a new function get_contained_in_device_name to DeviceBase class, this function will return the name of the device which it is contained in.
+To have this kind info available we need to extend the current platform API, can add a new function "get_contained_in_device_name" to DeviceBase class, this function will return the name of the device which it is contained in.
 This new field will be populated to state DB by PMON daemons.

 ## 5. Entity MIB extension test